-Best Firefox VPN 2023: TOP 3 VPN Extensions for Mozilla Firefox
+Best Firefox VPN: TOP 3 VPN Extensions for Mozilla Firefox

-A search for "VPN" among browser extensions in Mozilla Firefox will return more than 100 results: Good news for anyone who places a premium on their online security and privacy.
+A browser extension search for "VPN" in Mozilla Firefox will return more than 100 results: Good news for anyone who values their online security and privacy.
 The bad news?
-As a result, the market has become cluttered and confusing.
+The market is congested and confusing.

-Which provider is deserving of your trust?
-What is the difference between VPN browser extensions and desktop clients?
+Which provider deserves your trust?
+What's the difference between VPN browser extensions and desktop clients?
 Free or premium?
 Below, we'll answer all of these questions and introduce you to our three favorite VPN extensions for Mozilla Firefox.

-Mozilla Firefox's status as one of the most commonly used browsers worldwide has not escaped the attention of VPN developers.
-As a result, most of the larger providers have released browser extensions compatible with Firefox.
-Since no 'magic formula' exists for perfectly integrating VPN functionality into a browser extension, each developer contends with the challenges that this poses differently, and our three top providers are no exception.
+Mozilla Firefox is one of the world's most commonly used browsers and VPN developers know it.
+Most of the larger providers have released browser extensions compatible with Firefox.
+Since no 'magic formula' exists for perfectly integrating VPN functionality into a browser extension, each developer confronts the challenges of this differently, and our three top providers are no exception.

-Not only did ExpressVPN take second place in our 22-provider evaluation, its browser extension also ticked all of our boxes.
-Among the browser extensions we reviewed, it's something of an outlier since it isn't a stand-alone program, but can only be used in conjunction with the provider's (desktop) client.
-As such, it functions more like an integrated 'remote control' for the desktop client, allowing users to protect their device's traffic from the comfort of their browser.
+Not only did ExpressVPN take second place in our 27-provider evaluation, but its Firefox extension also ticked all of our boxes.
+Unlike most VPN browser extensions, it isn't a stand-alone program, but can only be used in conjunction with the desktop client.
+As such, it's more like an integrated 'remote control' for the desktop client, allowing users to protect their device's traffic from the comfort of their browser.

 ExpressVPN's browser extension offers users a variety of additional settings.

-ExpressVPN's Firefox extension is identical to that of its desktop client: Next to the large "Connect" button, it's possible to browse through all server locations, quickly connect to a server, or view your recent choices.
+ExpressVPN's Firefox extension is identical to its desktop client: Next to the large "Connect" button, you can browse server locations, quickly connect to a server, or view your recent choices.
 In Settings, you can configure the program to automatically connect to a VPN when you start your browser, or to spoof your location, preventing HTML-based geo-location.

 With its Firefox browser extension, ExpressVPN plays to its strengths, combining performance, security, and convenience in an impressive package.

-Owing to the lack of an external security audit and a few shortcomings in terms of performance, Windscribe was unable to claw its way near the top of our exhaustive evaluation of VPN providers.
-However, there wasn't much else to take the provider to task for, least of all its very generous free version offering 10 GB of data per month and access to a comparably large number of servers (10 different locations).
+Owing to the lack of an external security audit and a few performance shortcomings Windscribe was unable to claw its way too far up our exhaustive VPN evaluation.
+However, there wasn't much else to take the provider to task for.
+After all, it offers a very generous free version that includes 10 GB of data per month and access to a relatively large selection of servers (10 different locations).

-The provider's browser extension is worth a look, offering a few interesting extra features:
+The provider's browser extension is worth a look, offering a few interesting extras:

 Windscribe's browser extension offers Firefox users additional features.

-For example, "Double Hop" mode creates connections in both the desktop client and browser extension, making it possible to route your traffic through two proxy servers simultaneously, bolstering your connection's security.
-There's also an ad-blocker, and other features like "Split Personality", which rotates your browser's user agent to reduce the danger of fingerprinting.
+For example, "Double Hop" mode creates connections in both the desktop client and browser extension, making it possible to route your traffic through two proxy servers simultaneously, enhancing your connection's security.
+There's also an ad-blocker and features like "Split Personality", which rotates your browser's user agent to reduce the danger of fingerprinting.

 In general, Windscribe is a solid choice for a free VPN, with its Firefox browser extension impressive in its own right.

-NordVPN captured first place in our overall ranking, and its browser extension is certainly one of the best from our sample.
-The provider's Firefox extension emphasizes simplicity and speed: With "Quick Connect", you can instantly create a VPN tunnel to a specific country, or choose one from a list showing the last three countries you've connected to.
+NordVPN captured first place in our overall ranking, and its Firefox extension is certainly one of the best from our sample.
+It emphasizes simplicity and speed: With "Quick Connect", you can instantly create a VPN tunnel to a specific country, or choose one from a list showing the last three countries you've connected to.

-For additional security, be sure to activate "CyberSec", the provider's ad and malware blocker, and turn on WebRTC leak protection.
+For additional security, be sure to activate "CyberSec", the provider's ad and malware blocker, and enable WebRTC leak protection.
 Beyond those though, the browser extension doesn't include many more bells and whistles.

-NordVPN's FIrefox extension offers users a few settings and features, such as CyberSec and Block WebRTC.
+NordVPN's FIrefox extension offers users a few settings and features, like CyberSec and Block WebRTC.

 Another advantage of NordVPN's Firefox extension is that you don't have to install the desktop client to use it.
 However, as we noted above, if you go this route, only your browser traffic will be protected and encrypted (with HTTPS).